Frequently Asked Questions

 The market is at 7720 Harwood Avenue in the Village of Wauwatosa.
 The market is on the Oak Leaf bike trail and accessible from downtown via State Street, and from everywhere else via I-94/I-45.
 The market is just blocks from MKE County Bus Routes 31 & 67.

-The market opens every Saturday from 8am – Noon, May 30 through October 17, 2020.
-There will be no Market on July 4.
+The market opens every Saturday from 8am – Noon, June 5 through October 16, 2021.

 Who runs the Tosa Farmers Market?